nwsw/nwcplugin-api/api/nwcdraw.md

 # The `nwcdraw` Package
-The `nwcdraw` package provides utility functions for use by a user object's `width` and `draw` event methods.
+The `nwcdraw` package provides utility functions for use by an object's `width` and `draw` event methods.

 The following functions are available in both the `width` and `draw` events: